 Enterprise Service Bus (ESB) Introduction and Use Cases

 Complexity can often run rampant in enterprise IT.
 But whether something is complex or not isn’t necessarily a standalone catalyst for change; what matters is whether or not systems run the way that they should.
-An enterprise service bus (ESB) appears to be very complicated, but the fact remains that can be very effective and perform several key functions that assist the developer in application integration.
+An enterprise service bus (ESB) appears to be very complicated, but the fact remains that it can be very effective and perform several key functions that assist the developer in application integration.

 What is ESB (Enterprise Service Bus)?